 If the sensing responder accepts the requested sensing measurement setup parameters in the received Sensing Measurement Setup Request frame, it shall set the Status Code field to SUCCESS(#522) in the Sensing Measurement Setup Response frame.

-Otherwise, the sensing responder shall set the Status Code field to DECLINED_SENSING_MEASUREMENT_SETUP or PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED in the Sensing Measurement Setup Response frame(#613).
+(#535)If the sensing responder declines the requested sensing measurement setup parameters in the received Sensing Measurement Setup Request frame, the sensing responder shall set the Status Code field to DECLINED_SENSING_MEASUREMENT_SETUP or PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED in the Sensing Measurement Setup Response frame(#613).
 If the Status Code field is set to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED(#148, #522), the sensing responder shall provide its preferred sensing measurement parameters in the Sensing Measurement Setup Response frame(#613).

 The sensing responder should transmit the Sensing Measurement Setup Response frame within TBD ms in response to the Sensing Measurement Setup Request frame.
 If no Sensing Measurement Setup Response frame is received within this time period, or if a Sensing Measurement Setup Response frame is received with a status code other than 0 (SUCCESS), the Measurement Setup shall be considered unsuccessful(#770).